latheshkumarsr/CrimePredictAI/README.md

-# 🚨 CrimePredictAI: Comprehensive Project Analysis Report
+# 🚨 Crime Pattern Analysis and Prediction: Comprehensive Project Analysis Report

 ## 📌 Executive Summary
-CrimePredictAI represents a cutting-edge application of **machine learning** technology for crime prediction and analysis.
+Crime Pattern Analysis and Prediction represents a cutting-edge application of **machine learning** technology for crime prediction and analysis.
 ⚡ This web-based platform demonstrates exceptional technical sophistication, achieving **88.6% accuracy** in crime prediction using advanced **Random Forest algorithms**.
 The project successfully integrates **real-time data analysis**, **interactive visualizations**, and **user-friendly interfaces** to create a comprehensive crime analytics solution.